TAP-GGC/project-template/documents/README.md

 The documents folder will be used to organize the documents produced by your team that are related to your workshop.
-This includes publications, tutorial guides, and other workshop materials (like a code block cheet sheet for Scratch)
+This includes publications, tutorial guides, and other document type materials needed for your workshop